bukart/jQuery-dlsldr/README.md

 > **Mhh... why I believe this slider is indispensable?**<br/>
 > *Well, it doesn't touch your markup, and it's based on the scrolling position of the &lt;dl&gt;-element.*

+## Example

+Hey, just [visit the github page about this plugin](http://bukart.github.com/jQuery-dlsldr/), to see it in action.

 ## Usage

 ### Markup